 5. The NWDAF service consumer subscribes to the 1st level NWDAF A for the analytics of Analytics ID1.
 The NWDAF service consumer may also include target UE id, expected analytics type=" communication related" in the request.

-6.
+6a.
+Based on the Analytics ID and Analytics Filter, the 1st level NWDAF determines the NFs for data collection first.
+If the analytics filter received from the consumer NF contains "AOI", the 1st level NWDAF has to determine the corresponding NF by querying NRF with AOI, otherwise, the 1st level NWDAF A determines the NFs for data collection as specified in clause 6.2.2 of the TS 23.288.

+6b.
+Based on the 5GC NFs determined in step 6a, the 1st level NWDAF checks whether they have associated 2nd level NWDAFs which can serve the requested analytics ID by checking the stored registration information of the 2nd level NWDAFs or querying NRF with the Analytics ID and the 5GC NF ID(s).
+If not, the 1st level NWDAF needs to collect the required data from the NF and perform data analytics by itself.

+6c.
+If the 1st level NWDAF determines that a 2nd level NWDAF associated with the NF can serve the requested analytics ID, it can request the 2nd level NWDAF to provide the data analytics directly.
+For example, t

 he 1st level NWDAF A determines the SMF(s) serving this UE by interrogating UDM, then based on the registration information of 2nd level NWDAFs, NWDAF A knows which 2nd level NWDAF(s) associated with the serving SMF(s) could perform data analytics for a particular Analytics ID, e.g. the NWDAF b and c for Analytics ID1.
 NWDAF A also knows the NWDAF d collocates with the same NF as NWDAF b, and the analytics report of Analytics ID2 at NWDAF d is helpful for the analytics of Analytics ID1 at NWDAF b.